kanbanyte/sepa/sqap/sqap.md

 * Must be able to provide assistance should any team member requires it.

 #### Code
-* Must ensure that all code follows standards set out at the beginning of development.
+* Must ensure that all code follows standards and practices set out at the beginning of development.
 * Responsible for delegating coding tasks and workloads.
 * Must ensure that code is being developed at an appropriate pace to ensure targets are met.